Maxlinn/linn-docsify-template/README.md

 - Use this repository as template.
   - You'll get a `main` branch with those files
-    - `index.html`, settings, **must modify, at least modify `!!!` commented settings**.
+    - `index.html`, settings, **must modify, at least modify those commented with `!!!`**.
-    - `README.md`, default page of your site, **change it to yours**.
+    - `README.md`, homepage of your site, **change it to yours**.
-    - `.nojekyll`, ignore it.
+    - `.nojekyll`, nevermind.
     - `_navbar.md, _sidebar.md, _footer.md`, **change it yo yours**.
 Remove any if you don't like.
     - Folder `a-great-subfoloder`, just for demo, **remove it and its contents**.
-  - That's all, docsify is just as simple as it.
 - Go to repository settings, set `github pages` work on `main` branch.
+- Done!

 ## Reminder

-- Every `README.md` will serve as the default page of this folder level, including this one.
+- `README.md` of each folder level would serve as homepage of this level, like this one you are reading.
-  - So don't hesitate to delete this `README.md` to create your own homepage!
+  - So don't hesitate to change this `README.md` to create your own homepage!
-- The sidebar serve as a document navigator as well as `table of contents(toc)` of current document.
+- The sidebar serve as a document navigator as well as `table of contents` of current document.
-  - The sidebar item starts with an `-` is the toc of active document, auto-generated.
+  - The sidebar item starts with an `-` belongs to `table of contents` of current document.
-  - Sidebar item can by any link, defined in `_sidebar.md`.
+  - Other sidebar items are defined in `_sidebar.md`.

 ## Features

 - Full text search.
+  - Discover documents by hyperlinks of the documents you viewed, like a web spider.
   - Implemented just in frontend.
-Discover documents to index by hyperlinks in the document you viewed, like a web spider.
-  - **Not always index all documents in this site.**.
+  - **Not always index all documents of this site**.
-  - Search index refreshes every one day, stored in localstorage.
+  - Search index rebuilt every one day by default, stored in localstorage.
 - Dark mode switch button.
 - LaTeX, mermaid.js, code highlight support.
 - Custom font settings.